eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-04-20_conventional_commits/README.md

 ## Decision

-From now on, TractusX-EDC will use only conventional commit messages.
+From now on, Tractus-X EDC will use only conventional commit messages.
 The specification can be found [here](https://www.conventionalcommits.org/en/v1.0.0/#summary)

 ## Rationale